Biographies of Prominent

 Jean Greenwood Thomas

-Jean Greenwood Thomas, the daughter of Lucy McMills Greenwood, a sign language interpreter and ASL teacher, served on the 1993 State Legislature Study Group to establish a formal interpreter training program and to recognize ASL as a foreign language in school settings.
-She even lobbied for rules and regulations in high school programs to prevent anyone on the street from teaching ASL without necessary credentials.
-During the 1994 Utah legislative session, Jean had network access to key members of the 1993 State Legislature Study Group.
-She was also a key advocate for Senate Bill 41, which certified interpreters, and Senate Bill 42, which granted American Sign Language the same status as a foreign language.
-Thanks to her lobbying efforts, both bills were passed.
+Jean Greenwood Thomas is the daughter of Lucy McMills Greenwood.
+Through her pioneering efforts, Utah became the first state to offer American Sign Language classes in high schools in 1989.
+She, as a dedicated sign language interpreter, played a pivotal role in achieving this milestone through her pioneering efforts.
+Her passionate vision quickly gained popularity, and other states followed suit by incorporating ASL into their high school curricula.
+Jean was also an active member of the 1993 State Legislature Study Group.
+This group was responsible for establishing a formal interpreter training program and recognizing American Sign Language (ASL) as a foreign language in school settings.
+Jean's efforts also included lobbying for regulations that prevented unqualified individuals from teaching ASL in high school programs.
+During the 1994 Utah legislative session, Jean had network access to key members of the State Legislature Study Group, and she was a key advocate for two bills: Senate Bill 41, which certified interpreters, and Senate Bill 42, which granted ASL the same status as a foreign language.
+Her persistent lobbying efforts led to the successful passage of both bills.

-While Jean was teaching ASL classes, Annette Tull, a CODA, and interpreter, expressed interest in teaching ASL classes at Jordan High School.
-Annette and Jean interpreted for the Institutional Council for the Utah Schools for the Deaf and the Blind for many years.
-During the spring of 1993, Jean invited Cal Evans, a Jordan Special Education Director, to her high school class to see if they wanted to include ASL education in Jordan High School programs.
-Winefred Ospitile, who worked with the State of Utah's Vocational Education Department through the Ogden City School District, received approval from the Utah State Board of Education to provide ASL classes to complete high school credit for graduation through a vocational program.
-This curriculum was designed to help students become ASL interpreters.
-Moreover, after visiting Jean's class, Cal Evans approved Jordan High School to set up ASL classes in 1994.
-Annette secured a teaching position at that high school through Jean's help (Jean Thomas, personal communication, October 24, 2012).
+While Jean was teaching ASL classes, Annette Thorup Tull, a CODA and interpreter, expressed interest in teaching ASL classes at Jordan High School.
+For many years, Annette and Jean interpreted for the Institutional Council of the Utah Schools for the Deaf and Blind.
+During the spring of 1993, Jean invited Cal Evans, a Jordan Special Education Director, to visit her high school class to see if they would like to include ASL classes in Jordan High School programs.
+In the Ogden District, Winefred Ospitile collaborated with the Vocational Education Department of the State of Utah, successfully securing approval from the Utah State Board of Education for the ASL classes to fulfill high school credit requirements for vocational education graduation.
+The goal of this program was to assist students in becoming interpreters for the deaf.
+After visiting Jean’s class, Cal Evans got approval for Jordan High School to begin in 1994.
+With Jean's help, Annette was able to get her teaching job at Jordan High School (Jean Greenwood Thomas, personal communication, October 24, 2012).

-While Jean was teaching ASL classes, Annette Tull, a CODA, and interpreter, expressed interest in teaching ASL classes at Jordan High School.
-Annette and Jean interpreted for the Institutional Council for the Utah Schools for the Deaf and the Blind for many years.
-During the spring of 1993, Jean invited Cal Evans, a Jordan Special Education Director, to her high school class to see if they wanted to include ASL education in Jordan High School programs.
-Winefred Ospitile, who worked with the State of Utah's Vocational Education Department through the Ogden City School District, received approval from the Utah State Board of Education to provide ASL classes to complete high school credit for graduation through a vocational program.
-This curriculum was designed to help students become ASL interpreters.
-Moreover, after visiting Jean's class, Cal Evans approved Jordan High School to set up ASL classes in 1994.
-Annette secured a teaching position at that high school through Jean's help (Jean Thomas, personal communication, October 24, 2012).
+While Jean was teaching ASL classes, Annette Thorup Tull, a CODA and interpreter, expressed interest in teaching ASL classes at Jordan High School.
+For many years, Annette and Jean interpreted for the Institutional Council of the Utah Schools for the Deaf and Blind.
+During the spring of 1993, Jean invited Cal Evans, a Jordan Special Education Director, to visit her high school class to see if they would like to include ASL classes in Jordan High School programs.
+In the Ogden District, Winefred Ospitile collaborated with the Vocational Education Department of the State of Utah, successfully securing approval from the Utah State Board of Education for the ASL classes to fulfill high school credit requirements for vocational education graduation.
+The goal of this program was to assist students in becoming interpreters for the deaf.
+After visiting Jean’s class, Cal Evans got approval for Jordan High School to begin in 1994.
+With Jean's help, Annette was able to get her teaching job at Jordan High School (Jean Greenwood Thomas, personal communication, October 24, 2012).

 Jean worked with four people in authority in the Ogden City School District: Cyrus Freston, special education director with the Ogden City School District and son of Deaf parents, Cyrus and Lillian Freston; Winefred Ospitile, vocational education; Larry Leatham, assistant principal at Ogden High School; and Santiago Sandoval, principal at Ogden High School.
 None of this would have been possible without Jean's persistence and the cooperation of those in positions of authority.